paulog/basho_docs/source/riak/tutorials/little/operators.md

 Protocol buffers (PB), an efficient binary protocol framework designed by Google;
 and HTTP.
-Unfortunately the HTTP client interface is not yet ported, leaving only PB for now---though I like to cosider this as a mere implementation detail, to be unraveled from KV soon, and conceptually seperated now.
+Unfortunately the HTTP client interface is not yet ported, leaving only PB for now---though I like to cosider this as a mere implementation detail, to be unraveled from KV soon.

+But because they are not yet seperated, only PB is configured under `riak_api`, while HTTP still remains under KV.

 In any case, Riak API represents the client facing aspect of Riak.
 Implementations handle how data is encoded and transfered, and this project handles the services